tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-3/README.md

   - `-fsanitize=address`: Enables AddressSanitizer to detect memory errors like buffer overflows.
   - `CXX_FLAGS`: Compiler flags used during the compilation process to control warnings, optimizations, and debugging.
   - `LD_FLAGS`: Linker flags used during the linking process to specify libraries or additional options for the linker.

 - With the new tool of the Compiler Explorer, and keeping in mind what you have learned about how to use debug mode
+  - Compiler Explorer shows how your code turns into assembly, so you can see what the computer actually does and how the code gets optimized.
+Debug mode helps by letting you run your code step by step, so you can watch how variables change, check memory, and see how the program flows while it's running.

 - What happens when you look at a `std::string` using the above methods?
 - Where is the text in your `std::string`?
 - What is `std::optional`?